How Tall Were the Persians?

 In conclusion, the Persians were generally around 5 feet 8 inches (175 cm) tall, with Xerxes I being an exception at around 15 feet 3 inches (4.7 meters) tall.
 This is significantly taller than many other ancient empires, including the Greeks, Romans, and Egyptians.
 The Germanic tribes, on the other hand, were generally taller, while the Slavic tribes were generally shorter.

-- What is the P in Mario?
+- What size is the PS4 hard drive?